Severe Weather Hazard Safety Guide

 Lightning & Thunder: When It Roars, Go Indoors!

-- Ever hear of the slogan, “Bolts from the blue”?
+Ever hear of the slogan, “Bolts from the blue”?
 Well, lightning can actually strike far from a storm, sometimes as far as 10 - 15 miles away!
-Even though the storm is not over you, or it's not activily raining, you're always at risk of being struck with thunderstorms nearby.
+You may think that just because skies are blue and the storm is nowhere near you that you're safe.
+Even if it's not actively raining, you're always at risk of being struck when a thunderstorm is nearby.
 Lightning can hit just about any object in a blink of an eye.

-- The sky can even be clear before a strike can occur.
+Like we mentioned, the skies overhead can even be clear before a strike occurs.
 It’s so important to immediately take shelter indoors or inside a vehicle, once you hear the sound of thunder or see the sky darkening ahead of you: all signs of a nearby storm.
-We have a great blog talking all about how lightening develops and the steps to take Here.
+We have a great blog discussing all about how lightening develops and the steps to take Here.

 Image Courtesy of The National Weather Service : Lightning Safety Awareness

-Image Courty of National Weather Service in Tallahassee, Florida via Twitter
+Image Courtesy of National Weather Service in Tallahassee, Florida via Twitter

 Image Courtesy Of Jonathan Erdman on Twitter